 Cognitive proximity

 Cognitive proximity facilitates smooth interplay between human and artificial intelligence.
 It addresses the growing demand to integrate AI in practical and balanced ways into the functioning of organisations and businesses.
-The concept of cognitive enhances the utility of AI while maintaining the critical and creative role of humans on three levels of cognition and communication: rationality (logos), values (ethos), and emotions (pathos).
+It enhances the utility of AI while maintaining the critical and creative role of humans on three levels of cognition and communication: rationality (logos), values (ethos), and emotions (pathos).

 In practice, cognitive proximity is about having ‘good chemistry’ with colleagues while using AI effectively for research, teaching, analysis, forecasting, and other activities.
 In this text, you can find concrete examples of how cognitive proximity is used in Diplo.